MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/issues/index.md

 1. Open DevTools.
 After a few seconds, a blue information badge appears on the **Issues icon** in the **Activity bar** (![Issues icon.](media/issues-icon.png)).

 1. Refresh the page, because some issues are reported based on network requests.
-Notice the updated count in the **Issues counter**.

 1. Select the **Issues counter**.
 The **Issues** tool opens with issues grouped into different categories.